Permaculture Design Certificate Courses at

 To be clear, we will be delivering the full Permaculture Design Certificate Course Curriculum.
 It is the same training we deliver everywhere but while on Jordan's farm we will be able to give students front-row access to key aspects of this operation as well as sharing the progress being made on the implementation of our evolving permaculture design.

-More Pictures of the Farm and the First PDC Course at Bottom of Page
+More Pictures of the Farm and PDC Courses at Bottom of Page

 In late fall of 2014 we started to work with Jordan and his team to develop a truly permaculture farm.
-This project will take most of 5 years to fully implement and then another 5 years to fully mature.
+This project will take most of a decade to fully implement and then another decade to fully mature.
 We hope you can join us at some point as this exciting and very worthwhile adventure unfolds.
 For anyone who is in the early stages of designing their own permaculture farm or small homestead (or even your backyard) this PDC course would likely be invaluable to you.

 |A few words from Jordan: